<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6397193&amp;fmt=gif">

 First, let’s talk about what a geofence is.
 A geofence is a virtual boundary, set up around a specific location.
 For example, around a specific jobsite, quarry, plant or stockyard.

-Technology companies, like TRUX, use geofences to trigger an action when a mobile device crosses the boundary of the geofence.
-When you create a job in TRUX, you set a geofence around your start and end locations.
-When your phone enters or exits a geofence, it sends a notification to TRUX servers.
+Technology companies, like Trux, use geofencing in fleet management to trigger an action when a mobile device crosses the boundary of the geofence.
+When you create a job in Trux, you set a geofence around your start and end locations.
+When your phone enters or exits a geofence, it sends a notification to Trux servers.

 Now that you know what a geofence is, why should you care?
 Here are the top reasons: